sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 ## Week 2 - Data Ingestion - Docker
 ### Lectures and Lab
 #### [ ] Lecture 1: Docker Basic (2023-08-01):

-#### [ ] Lecture 2: Docker Compose and Demo(2023-08-03):
-- Docker: Docker's main purpose is to package and containerize applications and then ship them and run them anywhere and any number of times.
+- **Docker**: Docker's main purpose is to package and containerize applications and then ship them and run them anywhere and any number of times.
-- KERNEL - The kernel is a core component of an operating system that enables communication between software applications and the underlying hardware.
+- **KERNEL**: The kernel is a core component of an operating system that enables communication between software applications and the underlying hardware.
 It acts as a bridge, managing system resources (like CPU, memory, and I/O devices) and ensuring that applications can safely and efficiently interact with the hardware without needing to manage those resources directly.
-- Image: is a template/package used to create containers.
+- **Image**: is a template/package used to create containers.
 They can be pulled from the repository or can be built from a `Dockerfile`.
 - Containers: are running instances of images that are isolated and have their own environments and set of processes.
 -   ```bash
         # commands on the new docker demo instance